-All outfall monitoring instruments were maintained throughout 2023.
-Non-functional instruments were either recalibrated, replaced, or are being investigated as part of the maintenance process.
-The City continues to provide regular maintenance to all monitoring instruments at the CSO outfalls to maintain data quality for CSO Reporting.
-Record of the 2023 operational observations are documented in the 2023 Annual CSO Results Report, which was submitted to the Province on February 8, 2024.
+City crews were responsible for maintaining the outfall monitoring instruments throughout 2024.
+Non-functional instruments were recalibrated, replaced, or are being investigated as part of the maintenance process.
+The City continues to provide regular maintenance for all CSO monitoring instruments to maintain data quality for CSO reporting.
+A record of the 2024 operational observations are documented in the 2024 Annual CSO Results Report submitted to the Province on February 12, 2025.

-Additional information related to untreated sewer discharge is documented on the City webpage:
+Additional information related to untreated sewer discharge is documented on the City website at winnipeg.ca/untreatedsewagereports.